 The vampire myth has changed and evolved a lot since its conception in the colonial period.
 In general, the vampire has evolved to be more apologetic (and similarly sympathetic) over time.
 Dracula from 1931 was as irredeemable as they get.
 He was a rapist, he was a murderer, he virtually enslaved Renfield, and he was spreading his Otherness to the upstanding citizens of London.
 Blacula, while still a murderer, was much easier for audiences to identify and sympathize with.
-He was a victim of Blacula, and he seemed to genuinely care for Tina.
+He was a victim of Dracula, and he seemed to genuinely care for Tina.
 Similarly, Jennifer can be seen as just an ordinary girl who is a victim of some larger evil (in this case indie music).
 She may not be the most likable character, but it is easier for audiences to sympathize with her and the experiences she goes through as an all-American teenager.
 Another interesting evolution of the vampire myth is that more modern examples of vampires are much more graphic in their violence and implications of sex.
-While Nosferatu only got as far as almost being shown sucking some guy’s thumb, and Mamuwalde was seen throwing boxes at people like Donkey Kong, Jennifer is seen vomiting up eerie, indescribable tar.
+While Nosferatu only got as far as briefly being shown sucking some guy’s thumb, and Mamuwalde was seen throwing boxes at people like Donkey Kong, Jennifer is seen vomiting up eerie, indescribable tar.
 Jonas’s body is shown being eaten by a deer, and Jennifer is shown slurping up the blood of a mangled Colin.
 Of the three colonialist themes discussed, the myth of the vampire largely retained both the gender double bind (as evidenced by the extensive section of Needy as an angel and Jennifer as a demon), and primitivism, as evidenced by Jennifer’s association with animals as she kills Jonas (Kusama, 32:45), as well as the very primitive pose she’s in as she slurps up colin’s blood after killing him in the abandoned house for their date (Kusama, 55:25).